Ferrum College: Notable buildings

 The Blue Ridge Institute and Museum, designated as the State Center for Blue Ridge Folklore by the Virginia General Assembly in 1986, is on the main campus near the Blue Ridge Farm Museum.

 Since 1973, the institute has held the annual Blue Ridge Folklife Festival on the fourth Saturday in October to showcase regional traditions.
-In 1999, the museum's collection of Great Road Pottery was featured on an episode of the American version of Antiques Roadshow.
+In 1999, the museum's collection of Great Road pottery was featured on an episode of the American version of Antiques Roadshow.

 The Titmus Agricultural Center has a modern barn where the students raise sheep, cattle, and horses.
 The farm also has a garden where students grow vegetables and herbs for the campus dining hall.
-In 2016, College Ranker ranked The Titmus Agricultural Center as #8 in the country for Best College Farms.
+In 2016, College Ranker ranked the Titmus Agricultural Center as number eight in the country for Best College Farms.

-Stanley Library, named after the 57th Governor of Virginia, Thomas B Stanley, is the three-storied library on campus.
-It serves not only as a library but also contains many quiet areas for study, including also an art gallery, the International Programs office, the Carter Center for Academic Success, and several classrooms.
+Stanley Library, named after the 57th governor of Virginia, Thomas B. Stanley, is the three-storied library on campus.
+It serves not only as a library, but also contains many quiet areas for study, including an art gallery, the International Programs office, the Carter Center for Academic Success, and several classrooms.

-The Hank Norton Center contains a sports medicine facility, locker rooms for teams, offices, and a kitchen.
-It was built in 2012 and named in honor of former Football Coach and Athletic Director Hank Norton, who spent 34 years at Ferrum.
+The Hank Norton Center contains a sports-medicine facility, locker rooms for teams, offices, and a kitchen.
+It was built in 2012 and named in honor of former football coach and athletic director Hank Norton, who spent 34 years at Ferrum.

 The Stratton House, Spilman-Daniel House, John Wesley Hall, Roberts Hall, Richeson Hall, and Beckham Hall are part of the Ferrum College Historic District and are listed in the Virginia Landmarks Register and the National Register of Historic Places.

 Academics

-Ferrum College currently offers fifty-four undergraduate degree programs and two graduate degree programs (Master of Science in Psychology, and Ed.S. in Teacher Leadership and Coaching).
-In 2020, the college started offering degrees in Nursing, and a 100% online RN to BSN program.
+Ferrum College currently offers 54 undergraduate degree programs and two graduate degree programs (master of science in psychology, and Ed.S. in teacher leadership and coaching).
+In 2020, the college started offering degrees in nursing, and a 100% online RN-to-BSN program.

-The college's environmental science program is the second oldest in the country, and Ferrum is the only private college in Virginia to offer a bachelor's degree in Agricultural Science.
+The college's environmental science program is the second-oldest in the country, and Ferrum is the only private college in Virginia to offer a bachelor's degree in agricultural science.

-In partnership with NAFSA, the Association of International Educators, Ferrum offers the #YouAreWelcomeHere scholarship to promote international students seeking education in the United States.
+In partnership with the Association of International Educators, Ferrum offers the #YouAreWelcomeHere scholarship to promote international students seeking education in the United States.
 The college currently has students representing over 12 countries on its campus.

 The Boone Honors is an interdisciplinary program committed to challenging students enrolled in the program.
-The Honors program is for students enrolling with a combined math/verbal SAT score of 1200 or higher and a cumulative high school GPA of 3.5.
-Every student in the program is eligible to receive travel scholarship money for Study Abroad, and other extracurricular activities.
+The honors program is for students enrolling with a combined math/verbal SAT score of 1200 or higher and a cumulative high school GPA of 3.5.
+Every student in the program is eligible to receive travel scholarship money for study abroad, and other extracurricular activities.